Booking.com 2021 Sustainable Travel Report reveals how the ‘pandemic effect’ could finally tip sustainable travel intent into impactful action

-Those accommodations certified by a GSTC-Accredited Certification Body can use the GSTC logo along with the Certification Body’s mark.
-They are also shared with OTAs and other buyers of hotel space.
+Accommodations certified by a GSTC-Accredited CB can use the GSTC logo along with the CB’s mark.
+The logos are also shared with OTAs and other buyers of hotel space.

 Learn more about how to become certified as a sustainable accommodation.